An Overview of the Appraisal Process

 Appraisers get to know the neighborhoods in which they appraise.
 They innately understand the value of particular features to the homeowners of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
 Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to associating a value with features of homes in Parker and Douglas, Appraise Colorado Inc is your local authority.
 This approach to value is commonly awarded the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Appraise Colorado Inc will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+It all comes down to this, an appraiser from Appraise Colorado Inc will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.